Exploring the accuracy of drone-applied herbicide treatments

 Conclusions

-The swath widths calculated from herbicide efficacy appear to be considerably larger than those observed in previous studies with fungicide efficacy, or using traditional assessment methods (e.g. swath gobbler or water sensitive paper).
-This is likely a function of herbicides having a lower threshold dose, and their application on bare earth or into sparse canopies permit the lateral spread of droplets.
-When even the slightest degree of coverage produces a visual effect, this binary result (hit or miss) will certainly extend the effective swath.
-This should also raise awareness surrounding the importance of field boundaries and margins.
+The swath widths calculated from herbicide efficacy appear to be considerably larger than those observed in previous studies focusing on coverage and fungicide efficacy.
+This is likely a function of herbicides having a lower threshold dose, and their application on bare earth or into sparse canopies permitting the lateral spread of droplets.
+When even the slightest degree of coverage produces a visual effect, this binary result (hit or miss) will certainly extend the effective swath width.
+This should raise awareness surrounding the importance of field boundaries and margins, particularly with herbicides.

-This is a new development for rotary drones, which were not previously capable of reaching these speeds.
-Downwash was an unavoidable side effect of the flight of rotary drones, but may now be a tool for the operator to use as the situation warrants – battery temperature notwithstanding.
+If this theory is correct, it’s a new development for rotary drones, which were not previously capable of reaching these speeds.
+Downwash was an unavoidable side effect of the flight, but may now be a tool for the operator to use as the situation warrants – battery temperature notwithstanding.
+Perhaps it warrants a return to horizontal booms positioned beyond the downwash in order to improve coverage uniformity.
+On the other hand, we saw that it took the T100 roughly 100 m to reach the target 66 km/h, meaning it moved from hover to translational flight and beyond over that distance.
+This raises questions about how they spray would respond throughout that transition.

 Acknowledgements